mlpeo/ytsum/README.md

 Elon Musk discusses contingency plans for dealing with advanced artificial intelligence with Tucker Carlson.
 Musk states that the heavy-duty intelligence will not be distributed all over the place, but rather in a limited number of service centers.
 ```
 ##TO DO :
-code assumes language is english, more languages to be supported in future version<BR><BR>
+default code assumes language is english, more languages to be supported in future version

 ##CONTACT :
 mlpeople777@gmail.com<BR>